Meghnath

-Meghnath is a filmmaker and activist working in Jharkhand for the last 40 years.
+Meghnath is a filmmaker and activist who has been working in Jharkhand for the last 40 years.
 He has been with the people’s struggle against destructive development.
-As a filmmaker along with Biju Toppo, he has tried to document the voice of those sections of people who remain unheard.
-Meghnath was awarded the prestigious 59th National Film Awards and 65th National Film Awards.
+As a filmmaker, along with Biju Toppo, he has tried to document the voice of those sections of people who remain unheard.
+Meghnath was awarded the prestigious 59th National Film Award and 65th National Film Awards.